MARMOTatZJU/drl-based-trajectory-tracking/README.md

 source install-steup-protoc.sh
 ```

-## RL training
+## RL Training & Evaluating

-Setup a subfolder and create a `train.sh` with follwoing content, then execute it:
+Setup a subfolder and create a `main.sh` with follwoing content, then execute it:

 ```
 #!/bin/bash